Capia/giia/README.md

 - Weather?
 - Recessions indicator
 - Exponential Moving Average
-- Time of day (GluonTS takes this into account already, double check it though)
-- Day of week (GluonTS takes this into account already, double check it though)
-- Week of year (GluonTS takes this into account already, double check it though)
 - Percent of presidential cycle
 - Ask/bid spread
 - Sector based performance